Faucet not working

 Disassemble the faucet

-Remove the faucet handle, trim collar, and faucet stem to access the internal components.
+Remove the handle, trim collar, and any other removable parts to access the internal components.

 3. 3